Adrenal fatigue HPA axis dysregulation natural support strategies diagram

 5. Gentle, Appropriate Movement

-While physical activity is important, excessive high-intensity exercise can increase cortisol output during periods of stress dysregulation.
-Gentle movement such as walking, stretching, yoga, or low-intensity strength training is often better tolerated (12).
+Excessive high-intensity exercise can increase cortisol output during periods of HPA axis dysregulation, as documented by Anthony Hackney in research on neuroendocrine stress responses to exercise (12).
+Gentle movement such as walking, stretching, yoga, or low-intensity strength training is often better tolerated during recovery.

 Healing Takes Time

-Stress-related fatigue develops over months or years and recovery is gradual.
-Supporting sleep, nutrition, stress regulation, and lifestyle patterns consistently allows stress-hormone rhythms to stabilise over time.
+Stress-related fatigue develops over months or years through progressive allostatic load accumulation, and recovery is gradual.
+Supporting sleep, nutrition, stress regulation, and lifestyle patterns consistently allows cortisol rhythms and HPA axis signalling to stabilise over time.
+George Chrousos and colleagues have emphasised that restoring neuroendocrine balance requires sustained lifestyle modification rather than quick fixes (14).

 Frequently Asked Questions